NeuroTech-Leuven/TheMindWitcher/README.md

 <img src="images/OpenVIBE Acquisition Server setup.png" width="600">

 Now all that's left to do is run the `main.py` file.
-It opens the OpenVIBE Acquisition Server and gets it running.
+It opens the OpenViBE Acquisition Server and gets it running.
 Once that's done, it starts running the model pipelines so just open the game and start playing!

 ## Limitations and future plans
 - Despite the impressive potential of our EEG-steered game, the current models face performance challenges primarily due to discrepancies between the training data and the real-time data obtained from our headset (transferring from a 64 channel to 8 channel headset).
 To address this, our future endeavors will focus on extensive data collection using our own headset, enabling us to train the models with data that closely mirrors actual usage conditions.